PetLucy/LunaHR-Linux/README.md

 ### Application
 #### Polar H10
 1) Verify Polar H10 mode is selected in the app settings.
-2) Ensure your Polar H10 is a paired bluetooth device and that you're wearing it (slightly wet the surface between your body and the H10 electrode band for best results).
+2) Ensure your Polar H10 is a paired bluetooth device and that you're wearing it.
+   (Wet the surface between your body and the H10 electrode band slightly for best results.)
-3) Press the "Connect" button in the app.
+4) Press the "Connect" button in the app.

 #### Pulsoid
 1) Verify Pulsoid mode is selected in the app settings.